mumez/Cuis-Smalltalk-StOMP/README.md

   * Multi-byte stirng (WideString, WideSymbol in Squeak).
   * Fixed point number (ScaledDecimal in Squeak).

-Other than that, StOMP binary data is compatible between other Smalltalk dialects.
+Other than that, StOMP binary data is compatible among other Smalltalk dialects.

 Enjoy!
 ___